 Trying to figure out when the right time to change your vehicle’s tires can be quite the dilemma.

-You obviously don’t want to wait too long and drive around with a dangerously-low amount of tread on your tires but you don’t want to get them changed too early either since it can be an expensive undertaking.
+You obviously don’t want to wait too long and drive around with a dangerously-low amount of tread but you don’t want to get them changed too early either since it can be an expensive undertaking.

 Thankfully, there’s an extremely simple way to determine what stage of their life cycle your tires have reached.